-And that sent the internet into a frenzy of, well, images are worth a thousand words.
+And that sent the internet into a frenzy of, well, a picture is worth a thousand words.

 Yep.
 So, after a Twitter rant, and an un-posted blog post, I calmed myself down, and realized that there's no official announcement yet, and what really aggravated me most about the whole thing is (1) my standards on online reporting are way too high and (2) I fucking hate people that will jump on a bandwagon of "Doomed!
 [From the start.]" and "I'll play it if it's FTP".

 Just... /sigh.
 Completely different rant for a completely different day and post.

 A few hours later, it was announced that there will be three different items you can get if you buy a hard-copy of the standard edition of the game.
 Once purchased, you will get 30 days game time, and a box which contains one of three items.
 You can collect all three as they will not be soulbound, but you have no guarantee of what you will get.
 Also, if you collect all three, you'll get a snazzy title.